sammitjain/goalmaal/README.md

-# Goalmaal - Real-time Club Football Player Goal Statistics inside MATLAB
+# Goalmaal - Real-time Club Football Player Goal Statistics inside MATLAB&reg;

-**Tl;dr**: Goalmaal is a quick data scraper I wrote in MATLAB to source all goal statistics for a specific player.
+**Tl;dr**: Goalmaal is a quick data scraper I wrote in MATLAB&reg; to source all goal statistics for a specific player.

 I wanted to experiment a bit with Messi's goal statistics and find out some more insights about the players who have assisted him the most (It's not Dani Alves or Xavi or Iniesta!).
-Turns out that it's not so easy to directly get football goal data into MATLAB (I could be wrong about this, but I didn't find a quick solution) - so I wrote a quick scraper for collecting goal data given a player's name.
+Turns out that it's not so easy to directly get football goal data into MATLAB&reg; (I could be wrong about this, but I didn't find a quick solution) - so I wrote a quick scraper for collecting goal data given a player's name.